myspivey/lor-eth-final/README.md

 `0xA453ecF8c206209713CDF7806C040f6Fa54175ac` I used as the Vehicle Renter

 ## Development server

-Run `npm i` from the root folder and /truffle folder.

 Run `npm run truffle:cng` to compile and generate the Typescript stubs.